 History of Majuli Festival in India

 Majuli in Assam is known to be the largest river island in the world and it also holds a Guinness World record for being so.
-Locals claim that the island used to had a land cover of 880 square kilometers which got shrunk to 352 square kilometers over a period of time due to the effect of erosion and growth of the rivers that surround it.
+Locals claim that the island used to have a land cover of 880 square kilometres which got shrunk to 352 square kilometres over a period of time due to the effect of erosion and growth of the rivers that surround it.
 Many folklores also state that the Majuli island was formed as a result of floods and earthquakes in the 17th century.
 Legends have it that the island was known as Ratnapura in the 12th Century and it served as the capital city for the Chutia Kingdom.

 Today, the Majuli island is known to be a hub of various tribes, some of the most prominent ones are Misings, Deoris, and Sonowal Kacharis.
 The island is home to many non-tribal and scheduled caste tribes as well such as Ahoms, Koch, Yogis, Kalitas, and Keot.
 The languages spoken on the island are majorly Mising, Deori, and Assamese.
 There are many monasteries and Satras located on the island where all the religious rituals are performed by the Neo-Vaishnavites.